totemstech/dattss/ReadMe.md

 servers and infrastructure behaviours.
 It is inspired by the idea that "You Can't Fix what you Can't Track".

+Building a server-side statistics aggregation service is not that easy since the service must not overhelm the servers that are being tracked.
+For that reason, pre-aggregation must happen client-side and partial-aggregates only should be transmitted over the network with the right amount of aggregation so that it is well compressed but not too much so that global aggregated values can also be infered (approximatively but easily) from these partial aggregates.

 #### Features

 - Counter, Timers, Gauges aggregation and display (val, 1mn mvg avg)